Vaginderpal/Eth-AX-module-1/README.md

 The `ErrorHandling` contract provides the following functions:

-### `testAssert(uint num)`
+### testRequire

-- This function demonstrates the usage of the `assert` function.
-- It takes a `num` parameter and checks if it is not equal to zero using the `assert` statement.
-- If the condition fails, it triggers an "Internal error" and aborts the execution.
+The testRequire function takes an input parameter _i and checks if it is greater than 10 using the require statement.
+If the condition evaluates to false, it throws an exception with the error message "Input must be greater than 10".

-### `divide(uint _numerator, uint _denominator)`

-- This function demonstrates the usage of the `revert` function.
-- It takes `_numerator` and `_denominator` parameters and performs division.
-- If the `_numerator` is less than `_denominator`, it reverts the transaction with a custom error message stating that the numerator should be greater than the denominator.
-- If the condition is met, it returns the result of the division.

-### `mult(uint a)`
+### testRevert

-- This function demonstrates the usage of the `require` function.
-- It takes an `a` parameter and performs multiplication with a predefined constant `b`.
-- It first checks if `a` is greater than zero using the `require` statement.
-- If the condition fails, it reverts the transaction with a custom error message stating that the value of `a` should not be zero.
+The testRevert function also takes an input parameter _i and checks if it is smaller than or equal to 5.
+If the condition evaluates to true, it reverts the transaction with the error message "Input must not be smaller than 5".
+This function demonstrates the usage of the revert statement for handling more complex conditions.

-- If the condition is met, it returns the result of the multiplication.
+### testAssert
+The testAssert function is a view function that checks if the variable num is not equal to 0 using the assert statement.
+If the condition evaluates to false, it indicates an internal error.
+The assert statement is typically used for debugging purposes and should not be relied upon for regular error handling.

 ## Usage